Social Work-Informed Consulting Services for Libraries

 Let’s Work Together

 Every library has different needs.
-Contact Beth for staff training, community workshops, program development, or general consultation about your library’s needs and the ways she might be able to help.
+Contact Beth for staff training, needs assessments, program development, evaluation services, or general consultation about your library’s needs and the ways she might be able to help.